-My first interest in maps and GIS was awakened at university when writing my diploma thesis.
-I was developing a web application — a web hiking route planner — while modern web frameworks were still rare and in their early stages of development.
-I have graduated from my Applied Bachelor's degree in Computer Science at the University of Rapperswil in 2006.
+My first interest in maps and GIS was awakened at university when I wrote my diploma thesis.
+I was developing a web application — a web hiking route planner — in a time when modern web frameworks were rare and in their early stages of development.
+I have graduated with an Applied Bachelor's degree in Computer Science at the University of Rapperswil in 2006.

-Eight years later, I have started a Master's degree in Geographical Information Science & Systems at the University of Salzburg and did graduate in 2016 with distinction.
-I was working full-time as a senior software engineer for HRM Systems AG (a great employer) while doing my Master's degree.
+Eight years later, I started a Master's degree in Geographic Information Science & Systems at the University of Salzburg and graduated in 2016 with distinction.
+During that time, I was also working full-time as a senior software engineer for HRM Systems AG.

-Rewarding myself with some time off, I moved to Vancouver, British Columbia, for one year and went to a private college as well as working as a Café Bakery Server for Terra Breads Inc. (another great employer) on Granville Island.
-Later in 2018, I have decided to extend my stay in Canada, and started a diploma program in Geographic Sciences at COGS.
-I love cartography and want to learn more about this subject.
+Rewarding myself with some time off, I moved to Vancouver, British Columbia, in 2017.
+I was enrolled in a co-op program at a private college and worked during my work term as a Café Bakery Server for Terra Breads Inc. on Granville Island.
+Later in 2018, I decided to extend my stay in Canada, started a diploma program in Geographic Sciences (Cartography concentration) at COGS and graduated in 2020.
+I love cartography and I am eager to learn anything about this subject.

 In my free time, I like to travel, hike/walk and read.
 I am interested in cartography, geography, history, politics, movies and programming.

-My last name's origin is from the northeastern and German-speaking part of Switzerland.
-In addition to the standard Latin (and English) letters, the German alphabet also uses umlauts.
+In addition to the latin alphabet, German also make use of umlauts.
 Those umlauts are «ä», «ö» and «ü».

-Unfortunately, it happens that my last name (Zuberbühler) is written with an umlaut, namely with an «ü».
-Fortunately, the letter «ü» can be substituted with «ue» and my full name is written in that manner and correctly:
+It happens that my last name (Zuberbühler) is written with such an umlaut, namely with an «ü».
+Umlauts cannot be found on an English keyboard but the letter «ü» can be substituted with «ue».
+My full name would be written in that manner and correctly: